Apilonius64/SimpleCppPatterns/README.md

 # SimpleCppPatterns
-A small, lightweight cpp libary (still in process) which implements easy-to-use classes for the most common design patterns.
+A small, lightweight cpp library (still in process) which implements easy-to-use classes for the most common design patterns.

 ## How to use
 ### Abstract factory